amandalin047/ERP_2023Fall/README.md

 # macOS
 Since most macOS computers come with Python pre-installed (please do not modify your mac's pre-installed Python as it would mess with your system), it's always a good practice to check which Python version you have on your device.
-Go to your terminal and type `python --version`, which probably isn't 3.11.5.
+Go to your terminal and type `python --version` which probably isn't 3.11.5.
 The steps below will install the latest Python release and a virtual environment for better package version/dependency management.

+Install Xcode Command Line Tools: Check if they're installed: `xcode-select --version`.
+If they are, you'll get the corresponding version in your terminal output; if not, run
-Install Xcode Command Line Tools: `xcode-select --install`, which will pop out a window asking you to install them.
+`xcode-select --install` which will pop out a window asking you to install them.
 Click Install, and wait.
 You will then see a message display
 > The software was installed.

 Click Done, and type `xcode-select -p` in the terminal, which should output